Chapter 9: Collision

 She put her hands on his face.

 Her palms were cold.
-Her fingers curved behind his ears and into the short hair at the back of his skull and she held him there, held his face between her hands with the pressure of someone running a structural assessment — checking for cracks, testing load points, deciding whether the thing she was touching could bear what she was about to put on it.
+Her fingers curved behind his ears and into the short hair at the back of his skull and she held him there, held his face between her hands with the pressure of someone checking for damage, testing what she was touching — deciding whether the thing in her hands could bear what she was about to put on it.
 Her thumbs traced his cheekbones.
 Her fingers pressed the pulse points behind his ears.
-Reading him the way she read everyone, with her hands, with the body’s testimony.
+Reading him the way she read everyone, with her hands.

 He let her.